open-mpi/ompi/docs/building-apps/removed-mpi-constructs.rst

 .. note:: Future releases of Open MPI may remove these symbols altogether.

-Why on earth are you breaking the compilation of MPI applications?
+Why is Open MPI breaking the compilation of MPI applications?
 ------------------------------------------------------------------

-.. error:: **TODO This section needs to be renamed/updated (or
-           deleted?) for the 5.0.0 behavior.**

-The Open MPI developer community decided to take a first step of removing the prototypes for these symbols from ``mpi.h`` starting with the Open MPI v4.0.x series for the following reasons:
+The Open MPI developer community decided to take a first step of removing prototypes of deprecated functions from ``mpi.h`` starting with the Open MPI v4.0.x series for the following reasons:

 #.
-These symbols have been deprecated since *1996.* It's time to start
+The first set of symbols have been deprecated since *1996.* It's
-   raising awareness for developers who are inadvertently still using these removed symbols.
+   time to start raising awareness for developers who are inadvertently still using these removed symbols.
 #.
-The MPI Forum removed these symbols from the MPI-3.0 specification
+The MPI Forum removed a substantial set of symbols from the MPI-3.0
-   in 2012.
+   specification in 2012.
 This is a sign that the Forum itself recognizes that these removed symbols are no longer needed.
+#.
+More functions have been deprecated in MPI 2.2 and MPI 4.0, and
+   additional functions are expected to be deprecated and removed in future MPI versions.
+It is in the interest of both, developers and end-users, to minimize confusion as much as possible, and stick closely to the MPI specification.
 #.
 Note that Open MPI *did not fully remove* these removed symbols: we
    just made it slightly more painful to get to them.
 This is an attempt to raise awareness so that MPI application developers can